-On-farm incidents relate to poisoning or high residual chemical levels in farm animals destined for the food chain.
+On-farm incidents are a result of poisoning or high residual chemical levels in farm animals destined for the food chain.
 This includes lead and copper poisoning, ragwort consumption, rodenticides and botulism.
-Since 2015, more than half of on-farm incidents reported to our Scottish Food Crime and Incident Unit (SFCIU) were caused by lead exposure and poisoning.
-These incidents can put food safety at risk if the animals are not restricted from the food chain.

 These incidents commonly happen in the spring when cattle are put out to pasture and young cattle are usually affected due to their inquisitive nature.